-But we realize that not everyone is immune from the pressures of life - need some entertainment for the little one’s during the day?
-We have child friendly DvD movies and players in four of the bedrooms – nice thing about movies are that they end and after the break the children can rejoin the family activities.
+But we realize that not everyone is immune from the pressures of life - need some entertainment for the little ones during the day?
+We have child-friendly DVD movies and players in four of the bedrooms – the nice thing about movies is that they end and after the break, the children can rejoin the family activities.
 Do you have someone still feeling the urge to find out what’s happening in the world – guests at Adagio can bring their laptops and hook up to free WiFi to catch up on the stock market or breaking news.
 So relax, the world will carry on without you for a short while - enjoy the beach, the sand, the sea and by all means just sit there and watch the sailboats go by.
-After all it's your villa.
+After all, it's your villa.

 Come join in the Adagio experience - you'll be back many times.